<- Back to Blog

 If you need the absolute lowest voice latency for competitive play, add Mumble to whatever text platform you're using.

-If you want a visual Discord clone and don't mind waiting for features to mature, Revolt is worth watching.
+If you want something visually closest to Discord and don't mind waiting for features to mature, Revolt is worth watching.

 The best part about open source: you can try all of them for free.